bywatersolutions/koha-sandboxes-docker/README.md

+# This project has moved to the official [Koha Community GitLab](https://gitlab.com/koha-community/koha-sandboxes-docker)!

+This GitHub repo is archived and will no longer be actively maintained.
+It will remove here for posterity and to preserve existing hyperlinks.

 # Koha Sandbox Server

 The Koha Sandbox Server is a system to allow easy testing of Koha patches and git branches.